-As a working studio artist, I’ve had the pleasure of only making art to make a living, which is a good thing, as that’s all I’ve ever wanted to do.
+As a working studio artist, I’ve had the pleasure of only making art to make a living.
+Good thing, as that’s all I’ve ever wanted to do, ever tried to do, ever qualified to do.
 That and writing, and making books.
 It’s really the same process, collecting a lot of a material, whether cement or clay or words, and stripping away until only the most essential remains.

 I’ve always been fascinated with the role of scale in architecture: how people relate to space, and how they move through space, inside and out.
 The history of location is critical to me, taking every opportunity to learn about a place and what it means.